reactive/data-client/docs/rest/guides/optimistic-updates.md

 </HooksPlayground>

-Rest Hooks automatically handles all race conditions due to network timings.
-Rest Hooks both tracks fetch timings, pairs responses with their respective optimistic update and rollsback in case of resolution or rejection/failure.
+Reactive Data Client automatically handles all race conditions due to network timings.
+Reactive Data Client both tracks fetch timings, pairs responses with their respective optimistic update and rollsback in case of resolution or rejection/failure.